About Coriolis

 Preparing a VM for Migration/Replication

-Before starting the process of Replica or Migration, there is a list of recommended steps to take on a VM running on a supported source platform, which is planned to be migrated/replicated with Coriolis.
+Before starting the migration process, there is a list of recommended steps to take on a VM running on a supported source platform that is planned to be migrated/replicated with Coriolis.

 While these steps are not mandatory, they are recommended to ensure the smoothest migration possible.